RihannatAdekunle/Sera-Growth-Analysis/README.md

 - Subscriber activity and retention by tracking active months and user behaviors.
 - Identification of users with unsuccessful subscription attempts over multiple months.

-These analyses provided the foundation for the visual insights presented in the dashboard.
 ![Data Analysis in SQL](https://github.com/RihannatAdekunle/Sera-Growth-Analysis/blob/main/Data_analysis_sera_payments.sql)

 ## Data Modeling and Visualization in Power BI